Sugar beet: From molasses

 There are two obvious methods to produce alcohol (ethanol) from sugar beet.
 The first method produces alcohol as a byproduct of manufacturing sugar.
 It is about fermenting the sugar beet molasses that are left after (the second) centrifugation.
 This strongly resembles the manufacture of rum from sugar cane molasses.
 In a number of countries, notably the Czech Republic and Slovakia, this analogy led to making a rum-like distilled spirit called Tuzemak.
 On the Åland Islands, a similar drink is made under the brand name Kobba Libre.

 From sugar beet

-The second method to produce alcohol from sugar beet is to ferment the sugar beet themselves.
-I.e. without attempting to produce sugar.
+The second method produces alcohol by directly fermenting sugar beets without first processing them into sugar.
 The idea to distill sugar from the beet came up soon after the first beet sugar factory was established.
 Between 1852 and 1854 Champonnois devised a good system to distill alcohol from sugar beet.
 Within a few years a large sugar distilling industry was created in France.
 The current process to produce alcohol by fermenting and distilling sugar beet consists of these steps: